yig/graphics101-raycasting/README.md

     * `orthographic_test2.json`
     * A `.json` scene that you make yourself

-* You are also encouraged to share blooper images you create while implementing the assignment on Piazza.
+* You are encouraged to share blooper images you create while implementing the assignment on Piazza.

 * Create a file named `Notes.txt` in the folder.
 Describe any known issues or extra features.
 Name people in the class who deserve a star for helping you (not by giving your their code!).

-* When done, zip your entire `raycasting` directory, including your `Notes.txt` and the `test/` subdirectory containing the scenes and your program's output on them with the `long_edge_pixels` command line parameter set to 600, and a *Notes.txt* file.
-Name the zip file *hw02_lastname_firstname.zip.* Upload your solution to Blackboard before the deadline.
-Your *Notes.txt* should describe any known issues or extra features.
-Your *Notes.txt* should also note the names of people in the class who deserve a star for helping you (not by giving your their code!).
+* When done, zip your entire `raycasting` directory, including your `Notes.txt` and the `test/` subdirectory containing the scenes and your program's output on them with the `long_edge_pixels` command line parameter set to 600.
+Name the zip file `hw02_lastname_firstname.zip`.
+Upload your solution to Blackboard before the deadline.

 * **THIS IS AN INDIVIDUAL, NOT A GROUP ASSIGNMENT.
 That means all code written for this assignment should be original!
 Although you are